changesets/action/.changeset/long-mayflies-yell.md

 "@changesets/action": minor
 ---

-Add `pullRequestNumber` to the output of the action
+Added `pullRequestNumber` to the action's outputs